layaung-linnlett/london_property_analysis/README.md

 > **Business Question:** Which London boroughs represent the best investment opportunities based on price trends, growth potential, and risk indicators?

-Built as a portfolio project targeting a **Graduate Data Analyst** role at a London property investment tech startup.
 This project mirrors the analytical workflow of a real investment data team — from raw open data to a scored, ranked investment recommendation engine with an interactive dashboard.

 ---